-Prior to April 30, 2012, the Portfolio's investment objective was to provide a high level of current income consistent with preservation of capital.
+Prior to April 30, 2012, the Portfolio's investment objective was to seek a reasonable return with emphasis on preservation of capital.
 Effective as of April 30, 2012, the Portfolio changed its investment objective to seeking to provide current income consistent with preservation of capital.
+Effective April 30, 2018, the Portfolio changed its name and strategy to reflect a focus on corporate bonds, rather than in bonds generally.
+Performance prior to April 30, 2018 reflects the Portfolio's former strategy and may have differed if the Portfolio's current strategy had been in place.